 That is, if you’re looking for data security saved on the other end, you don’t need a VPN.

-You need a secure, complicated, long, and different password on each of your online account, e-mails, bank account etc.
+You need a secure, complicated, long, and different password on each of your online accounts, e-mails, bank account, etc.

-And I bet, just like me, you won't be able to handle such hurdle to remember all of those passwords.
+And I bet, just like me, you won’t be able to handle such hurdles to remember all of those passwords.

 This is where the password manager came in.

-But put some grains and salts to my advise above.
-Don't rely on completely on the password manager.
+But put some grains and salt to my advice above.
+Don’t rely on completely on the password manager.
 Think creatively, use your own strategy, combined it with your password manager usage.

 VPN gave you privacy.
 Really?